ruyrybeyro/QtSpecem/README.md

 - non documented flags of BIT n,(HL) not fully implemented (eg. WZ only partially documented).

-- SHIFT 0-9 does not work due to a Qt feature, use ALT 0-9 instead.
+- SHIFT 0-9 does not work due to a Qt feature, use CTRL 0-9 instead.

 TO DO: